andycasey/H2/README.rst

 - observed_logN/

-  Text files with the column densities of all the transistions measured for the sub-DLA, for all components summed and for each component individually.
+  Text files with the column densities of all the transitions measured for the sub-DLA, for all components summed and for each component individually.
 See the README in this directory.